NO NEGATIVE COMMENTS

 I am increasingly seeing these phrases, or some variation thereof, attached to posts on the Web.
 So, I have to ask: What part of public forum, potentially viewable by anyone in the world, don’t these posters understand?
 If you post something that anyone can read and respond to, you don’t get to dictate the response.
 If, for example, you post in a breastfeeding Yahoo!
 Group that you are planning to wean at two weeks because you just don’t want to be bothered and formula is easier, how can you expect a global group of militant breastfeeders not to excoriate you?
 I have seen such a post, with “no judging, just supportive & positive comments” stuck onto the end.

 This trend of demanding only positive, nonjudgmental comments is alarming and says a lot about how our society values self-esteem over truth, and feelings over facts.
 As an adjunct professor, I teach a basic course in civil liberties in which we spend considerable time parsing out the rights contained in the First Amendment.
 I always ask the class if there are any forms of speech that are not protected.
-A few students are usually familiar with slander, libel, threats, and obscenity, but, without fail, every class there is always one student who asserts that speech that is mean or hurts someone’s feelings is not protected speech.
+A few students are usually familiar with slander, libel, threats, and obscenity, but, without fail, every class there is always at least one student who asserts that speech that is mean or hurts someone’s feelings is not protected speech.
 When I explain to them that, whilst saying mean things that hurt someone’s feelings might indicate that you aren’t a very nice person, it won’t get you arrested, they are always surprised.
 Inevitably someone brings up whatever story has been in the media recently about a professional athlete being fined for using a racial epithet or an employee fired for saying on Facebook that his boss is a jerk.
 At this point I explain the difference between public and private entities, and how private companies are not bound by the First Amendment.
 It is obvious that this topic is confusing to people.
 Speech rights prevent the government from censoring the marketplace of ideas but they only apply to the government, not private companies or individuals.
 Protection from official government censorship is not the same as the complete absence of consequences.
-Just because you can’t be thrown in jail or fined for saying something, doesn’t mean that others can’t retaliate.
+Just because you can’t be thrown in jail or fined for saying something, doesn’t mean that others can’t respond and retaliate.
 You can call someone a bitch, and they can call you an asshole right back.
 You can’t insult someone in their own home and claim free speech rights when they show you the door.

 By the same token, you own your little piece of Internet real estate and you are at perfect liberty to delete any comments for any reason on your blog or Facebook page or in groups you moderate.
 If you only want positive comments on your blog posts or Facebook wall, that is your prerogative.
 My argument is not with the right to delete comments with which you disagree but with the choice to do so.
 By entertaining only viewpoints with which you agree, that validate your behavior and opinions, you are myopically limiting your perspective.